authorityab/OpalMind/CONTRIBUTING.md

-# Contributing to Opalytics
+# Contributing to OpalMind

-Thanks for taking the time to improve Opalytics!
+Thanks for taking the time to improve OpalMind!
 This guide walks you through the workflows we use for local development, testing, and shipping changes across the API and SDK packages.

 ## Prerequisites